 At the time of this writing, CoinMarketCap listed 2,164 “active” cryptocurrencies.
 However, many crypto enthusiasts, early adopters and players who follow daily developments and forum postings on Reddit, Bitcoin Talk and even deep in the deep web, know that this number does not account for all the projects that have already been released and that are even “abandoned” without updates but still keep their active supporters.
 The Dead Coin portal alone lists a multitude of projects that are dead or wandering while awaiting their final end.

 However, many of these abandoned crypto projects have been revived by their community members.
-Aiming at this process, Merge was born, with a selection of 100 projects framed in this perspective, offering the communities a swap, in which the owners and “restorers” of these projects could exchange their crypto “zombies” for the Merge Coin (ticker: MERGE).
+Aiming at this process, Merge was born, with a selection of 100 projects framed in this perspective, offering the communities a swap, in which the owners and “restorers” of these projects could exchange their crypto “zombies” for the newly created coin named Merge (ticker: MERGE).

 However, as one of the enthusiasts of the project revealed to CriptoFácil during the VII Bitconf, Merge’s goal is not only to be the “graveyard” of the cryptocurrencies but to create a kind of crypto anthropophagy.
 By promoting the burning of abandoned projects, Merge attracted a huge range of talents that were tied to these communities and, with that, also their ideas and developments for the use cases of the crypto / blockchain industry.